The bright years : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Damoff, S. (2025).
-The bright years: a novel (First Simon & Schuster hardcover edition.).
+The bright years: a novel.
+(First Simon & Schuster hardcover edition).
 Simon & Schuster.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Damoff, Sarah.
 2025.
 The Bright Years: A Novel.
-New York: Simon & Schuster.
+Simon & Schuster.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Damoff, Sarah.
-The Bright Years: A Novel New York: Simon & Schuster, 2025.
+The Bright Years: A Novel.
+Simon & Schuster, 2025.

 Damoff, S. (2025).
 The bright years: a novel.
-First Simon & Schuster hardcover edn.
-New York: Simon & Schuster.
+First Simon & Schuster hardcover edn New York: Simon & Schuster.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Damoff, Sarah.
-The Bright Years: A Novel First Simon & Schuster hardcover edition., Simon & Schuster, 2025.
+The Bright Years: A Novel.
+First Simon & Schuster hardcover edition, Simon & Schuster, 2025.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 More Suggestions